github/docs/content/osmand/map/online-raster-maps.md

 ### Clear raster map cache

-Tiles are saved in the cache during using Online Raster maps as Main / Overlay / Underlay layer, you can see the size of your SQ Lite or Metainfo file under name of your Online map in the list:
+Tiles are saved in the cache during usage of Online Raster maps as Main / Overlay / Underlay layer, you can see the size of your SQ Lite or Metainfo file under name of your Online map in the list.
+Sometimes a regular cleanup is needed to speedup tiles display or to refresh data.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.download_tab_local %} → {% data variables.android-values.local_indexes_cat_tile %}